 When you set up Google Authenticator for 2-factor authentication, the account security settings will either display a QR code or a 32-digit code (or both).

-After the QR code has been scanned or the 32-digit code entered, click “Save” or “Next” and you’ll see the new account show up on the home screen of the Google Authenticator app.
+After the QR code has been scanned or the 32-digit code entered, click “Save” or “Next” and you’ll see the new account show up on the home screen of the app.
 In the account settings where you’re attempting to set up 2-factor authentication, click “Next” or “Continue” where you’ll usually be asked to confirm the code has been set up correctly.

 - Use the Google Authenticator 6-digit code to Sign In